HTTP-RPC/Kilo/README.md

 Both versions accept an argument specifying the location of the template document (typically as a resource on the application's classpath).
 The second version additionally accepts an optional resource bundle that, when present, is used to resolve resource markers.

-An escape [modifier](#custom-modifiers) corresponding to the document's extension will be automatically applied to injected variables, if available.
+An escape [modifier](#custom-modifiers) corresponding to the document's extension will be automatically applied to injected values, if available.
 HTML and XML are supported by default.

 Templates are applied via one of the following methods: